- File

 - Slice capacity preallocation

-- Generic type function parameter
+- Generic type function parameter rather than any type function parameter

 - Cache size limit